 Choose Care – Could you help by working in Adult Social Care?

-If the current pandemic has created a pause in employment or an earlier than planned return from university, there are roles waiting for people who truly care about others.
-Whether there is a hope to start a career in adult social care or help out and make a difference in the current climate, the council is looking for someone with the right values, rather than lots of qualifications.
+Whether there is a hope to start a career in adult social care or make a difference in the current climate, the council is looking for people with the right values, rather than lots of qualifications.

 Skills can be developed with on-the-job training or formal education, and, for those who want to progress to new roles in the future, there are always opportunities to take on more responsibilities.

 Liz Smithson, strategic business development and commissioning manager, started her career as a care assistant.
 She said: “You know that feeling you get when you do something nice for someone?
 You can get that feeling every day…and be paid for it with a role in care in the East Riding.

 “If you want a rewarding career that fits around your lifestyle there are plenty of roles available supporting people in a care setting or in their own homes.”